 THE POWER HIERARCHY

 A musical democracy is not possible, practical or even desirable in a large group of performers who have to play perfectly together.
 A tutti string player is the lowest ranking member of the orchestra and has very little chance for creative, personal input.
 Basically the tutti string player is like a worker bee in a hive.
 Musically, our job is to do what the conductor, concertmaster and section leaders want us to do, as well as we can and without standing out from the section.
-Thinking is actually quite hazardous at this level because there is seldom any opportunity for exchange of ideas: there simply isn’t time and ideas are often considered as a nuisance or a challenge to authority.
+Thinking is actually quite hazardous at this level because there is seldom any opportunity for exchange of ideas: there simply isn’t time, and ideas are often considered as a nuisance or even as a challenge to authority.

 In the non-musical aspects of our work, we have administrative directors who tell us what, when, and how to fit in with the organisation.
 Orchestras require such an enormous mobilisation of resources (money) that administrative decisions are taken almost exclusively by the small group of politicians, sponsors and administrators without the involvement of the workers (musicians).
 If we are lucky – as in any job – we may have kind, friendly, competent and attentive superiors and funders, but one thing is sure: the decisions are out of our hands.
-Chamber music is the perfect antidote to this strongly pyramidal organisation.
+Chamber music is the perfect antidote to this strongly pyramidal, authoritarian organisation.

 THE RIGIDITY OF THE ORGANISATION

-One of the differences between “modern” societies and “banana republics” is that in the latter, the rulers reign until they die (or retire).
+One of the differences between “modern” democratic societies and “banana republics” is that in the latter, the rulers reign until they die (or retire).
 Being an orchestral section leader should be considered a privilege that has to be earned and periodically renewed – like an elected politician – rather than a lifelong title.
 It is sad that many orchestras have to traumatically fire (assassinate) their former stars in order to get them out of positions of responsibility.
-Would it not be more realistic, more humane and less traumatic to create instead a culture of periodic “reelection or reevaluation” whereby the posts of greatest responsibility are reopened internally and the sections can reorganise without anyone losing their job.
+Would it not be more realistic, more humane, and less traumatic to create instead a culture of periodic “reelection or reevaluation” whereby the posts of greatest responsibility are reopened internally and the sections can reorganise without anyone losing their job.
 It is unfortunate that relegation to a lower level in a hierarchy is often considered an unbearable humiliation – and very few section leaders will ask for it spontaneously – but this is probably more of a learned social trait rather than an unchangeable component of our genetic make-up.